How to Renew Car Registration in Utah

-Other Methods for Utah Tag Renewal
+Other Methods for Utah Registration Renewal

-If you prefer, you can get your UT license plate renewal in person at your local DMV title and registration office or at an “On the Spot” renewal station.
+If you prefer, you can get your UT license plate decal renewal in person at your local DMV title and registration office or at an “On the Spot” renewal station.
 You may also submit your renewal documents by mail.

 Before scheduling your DMV renewal appointment or mailing your renewal request, bring your vehicle to an inspection station approved by the Utah Department of Public Safety (DPS) if you are required to have an emissions test for renewals.

 To renew in person, bring your car registration renewal notice or your current Utah registration certificate and any required inspection reports to your nearest “On the Spot” renewal station or DMV office.

 Make sure you visit a DMV office that offers title and registration services and not a driver’s license DMV location.
 Remember to bring cash, a credit/debit card, a personal check or money order to cover your renewal fee.